doomstal/launcher-data/README.md

 4. same with natives. look for `"natives"`, find jars and extract libraries to OS-specific subfolders in `data/natives`. they should contain `.dll`, `.so` and `.dynlib` for windows, linux and macosx respectively. don't extract `META-INF`.
 5. copy `.minecraft/versions/1.x/1.x.jar` to `data/versions`
+6. copy `.minecraft/assets` to `data/assets`. it should contain assets for your minecraft version only, because you have clean installation. usually it contains assets for all installed minecraft versions.
+7. mods, resource packs, etc goes in `data/minecraft`.

 ### testing